mermaidjs/mermaid-gitbook/content/README.md

 Ever wanted to simplify documentation and avoid heavy tools like Visio when explaining your code?

 This is why mermaid was born, a simple markdown-like script language for generating charts from text via javascript.
-[Try it using our editor](http://knsv.github.io/mermaid/live_editor).
+[Try it using our editor][live-editor].

 Code examples below: